 He nodded, then he started laughing.
 "How many bottles of nail polish does one person need?"

 She looked where he was working, saw that her desk drawer had been tossed, all the bottles falling, some breaking.
-Shit, some of this stuff was expensive.
+Shit, some of that stuff was expensive.
 "Gonna need a lot of acetone to clean that up."

 "We could call it floor art."
 He tried to pull the bottles out of the spilled polish but they were stuck.
 "Or not."